control-toolbox/CTDirect.jl/test/docs/jump_ctdirect.md

-## Jump / CTDirect comparison - algal bacterial problem
+# Jump / CTDirect comparison - algal bacterial problem
-Ipopt version 3.14.17, running with linear solver MUMPS 5.7.3 Ipopt settings: tol=1e-8, mu_strategy=adaptive

 Note that the problem is redefined for each method: jump, ctdirect and ctdirect new model.
-Also, the Gauss Legendre 2 implementations for Jump and CTDirect here use a piecewise constant control (default for CTDirect would have been piecewise linear)
+Also, the Gauss Legendre 2 implementations for Jump and CTDirect here use a piecewise constant control (default for CTDirect would have been piecewise linear).

-# Takeaways
+## Takeaways
 - CTDirect still allocates at least x10 more memory, worsening for higher problem sizes For the biggest allocations, a significant time is passed during the AD phase, before Ipopt.
 The runs marked with * spend half the time before optimization, likely some swap issue.
 We note that Jump memory appears linear wrt steps for GL2 (but not for Trapeze), while CTDirect memory always increases superlinearly.